ChrisRiley3/borderlands_buddy/README.md

         B. The website's navigation bar is fully responsive so mobile users also have access to every feature on the site.

         C. When a user wants to submit some feedback on the site and they do that by submitting the feedback form they are redirected back to the top of the feedback page where they can see what they just submitted and also what other people have submitted to.
-Notice how they are redirected back to the top of the pay this it to allow for easy navigation once again as the nav bar is situated at the top of the page.
+Notice how they are redirected back to the top of the page this is to allow for easy navigation once again as the nav bar is situated at the top of the page.
 This applies for any reviews left on a weapons page to.
 Once the user has submitted a review on a weapon they will be redirected back to the top of that weapons page where the nav bar is.